Kodaijin/KodaSheets/README.md

 Settings are remembered between runs.

-If you push sacn, it will check the folder with some information that is expected input.
+If you push scan, it will check the folder with and how the expected input.

 <img width="339" height="217" alt="Screenshot 2026-06-26 141246" src="https://github.com/user-attachments/assets/027b3781-ead6-41ce-8a2f-74729c661052" />